The Bungle Bungles (Purnululu National Park): How to Visit Western Australia’s Iconic Domes

 Cultural Significance to Aboriginal People

 Getting to the Bungle Bungles is an adventure in itself.
-The park is located about 250 kilometers south of Kununurra.
+The park is located about 250 kilometres south of Kununurra.
 If you are coming through from Broome it is 872km.
 The journey involves traversing rugged terrain.
-The road from the highway is only about 55kms but be prepared to take up to 1 1/2 to 2 hours.
-This isn’t for the faint hearted.
+The road from the highway is only about 55kms but be prepared to take up to 1 1/2 hours.

 HOT TIP: When you arrive at the Bungle Bungles you must check in at the Visitors Centre.
-This is where they keep track of who is in the park for safety reasons, you check into your accomodation and they give you the lay of the land.
-I booked my helicopter flight from here which was a highlight.
+This is how they keep track of who is in the park for safety reasons.

 I flew over the Bungle Bungles from within Purnululu Nation Park with Helispirit